 St. Andre came into the world as Alfred Bessette on Aug.
 9, 1845; to a large, working-class family near Montreal, Canada.
 While still a young boy, his father passed away in a work-related accident and his mother was forced to give up Alfred to an uncle, in order to make ends meet for the rest of his family.
 To support himself, Alfred took up various odd jobs prior to applying for admission with the Congregation of the Holy Cross at the age of 25.
 He took the religious name of Brother Andre.

 When sick pilgrims visited, Bro.
 Andre would bless them with oil from the lamp which burnt before the statue of St. Joseph and cures often resulted.
 News of the healings spread quickly and the trickle of pilgrims became a multitude that overwhelmed the shrine and the neighboring college.
 The immense distraction from the daily influx of visitors caused Bro.
-Andre’s superiors to relieve him of some of his regular duties so he could focus more time on the pilgrims, as well as on the upkeep of the growing shrine.
+Andre’s superiors to relieve him of some of his regular duties so he could focus more time on the pilgrims, as well as on the upkeep of the growing chapel.

 In addition to his apparent gift of healing, God also granted Bro.
 Andre the ability to read souls and to prophecy so he could better counsel his many visitors.
 He often fasted rigorously during the day - eating a simple porridge made from water and flour - while spending his nights in intense prayer before the Blessed Sacrament.
 During these quiet moments he was sometimes witnessed in ecstasy surrounded by a radiant light.